HusseinOkasha/blog-server/README.md

 * Open the terminal or cmd on this path
 * Run `docker compose up` will:
   * start mysql based on Dockerfile-mysql
-  * pull image husseinokasha/blog from dockerhub if it doesn't exist on your computer.
+  * create an image based on ubuntu as builder and inside that image it will
+    * install git and maven.
+    * pull the gitHub repo (blog-server).
+    * build the project using maven generating a jar file.
+    * execute that jar file.
-  * It will take 6 to 10 minutes to start + the download time.
+  * It will take 6 to 10 minutes to start.

 In order to run successfully make sure you have no process using ports 8080 or 3306.